ivoitovych/hdl-simulation-accelerated/PROJECT_PRESENTATION_COMBINED.md

 # Presentation Conclusion

 The “hdl-simulation-accelerated” project marks a significant step forward in bridging the gap between traditional hardware description language (HDL) simulation and the rapidly advancing world of AI accelerators.
-Through a research-driven, open-source approach, the project has demonstrated not just the feasibility, but also the practical path to enabling Verilog-based simulations on massively parallel hardware like Tenstorrent’s TT-Metal platform.
+Through a research-driven, open-source approach, the project has demonstrated not just the feasibility, but also the practical path to enabling Verilog-based simulations on massively parallel hardware like **Tenstorrent**’s TT-Metal platform.

 From the initial exploration of toolchains and the creation of a reproducible development environment, to the design of a robust converter tool and the successful execution of proof-of-concept simulations on real hardware, the project has delivered on its short-term goals.
-The diverse suite of HDL examples, the documented methodology, and the upstream integration with Tenstorrent’s ecosystem collectively validate the core hypothesis: that AI accelerators can be repurposed for advanced EDA workflows, potentially transforming digital design verification.
+The diverse suite of HDL examples, the documented methodology, and the upstream integration with **Tenstorrent**’s ecosystem collectively validate the core hypothesis: that AI accelerators can be repurposed for advanced EDA workflows, potentially transforming digital design verification.

 At the same time, the honest assessment of current limitations and challenges has set a clear, actionable agenda for future development.
 The roadmap outlined—including expanded TT-Metal coverage, performance benchmarking, advanced verification, and broader ecosystem support—ensures the project remains forward-looking and relevant.